-Beyond adversarial prompts, training artifacts can manifest as bizarre text-image associations.
-As text-image pairs have been drawn for the internet, there may be incorrect assignments of text-image pairs \cite{feng-etal-2023-uncovering}.
-For instance, rare or out-of-context tokens may surface anomalous content, as evidenced in the analysis by \citeauthor{daras2022} who found ``strange'' associations between special terms in prompts and concept in generated images \cite{daras2022}.
-They speculated that these associations in TTI models constitute a ``secret language''. \citeauthor{williams2024drawlunderstandingeffectsnonmainstream} investigated the effects of non-mainstream dialects in TTI \cite{williams2024drawlunderstandingeffectsnonmainstream}, finding that minimal changes in prompts (such as dialect) can manifest biases in TTI models.
-Community reports of special tokens in language models (and by extension, in TTI models), such as \textit{``SolidGoldMagikarp''}, highlight spontaneous `glitch' phenomena that may arise without adversarial intent \cite{LessWrong,solidgoldmagikarp}.
+Beyond adversarial prompts, training artifacts can manifest as bizarre text--image associations.
+As these pairs have been drawn from the internet, they can include incorrect assignments or mismatched correspondences \cite{feng-etal-2023-uncovering}. \citeauthor{daras2022} found ``strange'' associations between special terms in prompts and concepts in generated images \cite{daras2022}.
+They speculated that these associations in TTI models constituted a ``secret language''. \citeauthor{williams2024drawlunderstandingeffectsnonmainstream} investigated the effects of non-mainstream dialects in TTI \cite{williams2024drawlunderstandingeffectsnonmainstream}, finding that minimal changes in prompts (including dialect) can manifest biases in TTI models.
+Community reports of special tokens in language models (and by extension, in TTI models), such as \textit{``SolidGoldMagikarp''}, highlight spontaneous `glitch' phenomena that can arise without adversarial intent~\cite{LessWrong,SolidGoldMagikarp}.

 In addition to semantic and training-related failures, TTI models exhibit high stochasticity, introducing a form of variability that itself constitutes a failure mode.
-Identical prompts can produce substantially different images across runs which complicates both user expectation and scientific reproducibility.
-Strategies such as sampling multiple random seeds and aggregating outputs have been proposed to mitigate this variability \cite{Liu2022}, and studies show that seed choice alone can influence whether rare or novel concepts emerge \cite{samuel2023generatingimagesrareconcepts}.
-Perhaps most critically for creative end-users, failures of prompt recognition -- where the model fails to parse novel or unsupported inputs and defaults to placeholder imagery -- remain underexamined.
+Identical prompts can produce substantially different images across runs, complicating both user expectation and scientific reproducibility.
+Strategies such as sampling multiple random seeds and aggregating outputs have been proposed to mitigate this variability \cite{Liu2022}, and studies show that seed choice alone can influence the emergence of rare or novel concepts \cite{samuel2023generatingimagesrareconcepts}.
+Failures of prompt recognition -- where the model fails to parse novel or unsupported inputs and defaults to placeholder imagery -- remain underexamined.
 Our work targets this gap by presenting a systematic approach for eliciting, identifying, and classifying default-image failures in Midjourney.